janlelis/idiosyncratic-ruby.com/source/posts/56-us-ascii-8bit.html.md

 So basically, it is not a real encoding, but represents an arbitrary stream of bytes (bytes with a value between 0 and 255).
 It is used for raw byte stream or if you want to make clear that you do not know about a string's encoding!

-The ASCII charset only takes 7 bytes, so in strict ASCII, the 8th byte should never be set.
+The ASCII charset only takes 7 bits, so in strict ASCII, the 8th bit should never be set.
 The allowed byte value range is from 0 to 127.
 This is what the **US-ASCII** encoding is all about: It is used when dealing with ASCII encoded strings.
 Think: **"ASCII-7BIT"**

 A simple example illustrating the difference: